Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 Follow these steps to avoid empty lines:
 1. Use a custom replacement variable config file.
-2. Modify the value of all attributes that should not leave an empty line when there is no text to show: When the attribute is empty, return an empty string; else, return a newline ('\`r\`n' in PowerShell) and then the attribute value.
+2. Modify the value of all attributes that should not leave an empty line when there is no text to show:
-When using HTML templates, use '\<br>' instead of '\`r\`n'.
+    - When the attribute is empty, return an empty string
+    - Else, return a newline ('\`r\`n' in PowerShell) and then the attribute value.
 3. Place all required replacement variables on a single line, without a space between them.
 If they are not empty, the newline creates a new paragraph; else, the replacement variable is replaced with an emtpy string.
 4. Use the ReplacementVariableConfigFile parameter when running the script.

+Use '\`n' instead of '\`r\`n' to create a new line within the existing paragraph, but not a new paragraph.

+When using HTML templates, use
+- '\<p>' instead of '\`r\`n'
+- '\<br>' instead of '\`n'

 An example:
 - Custom replacement variable config file